 5. Are you claiming your benefit entitlements?

-According to Age UK, a staggering £3.5 billion of pension credit and housing benefit remains unclaimed by older people each year.
-It would appear that a mixture of pride and a lack of awareness have brought us to this scenario.
-As you approach retirement, it is vital to be aware of your benefit entitlements, and make sure that you claim them.
+According to Age UK, a staggering £3.5 billion in pension credit and housing benefit remains unclaimed by older people each year.
+It would appear that a mixture of pride and a lack of awareness has brought us to this scenario.
+As you approach retirement, you must be aware of your benefit entitlements and ensure you claim them.
 While some payments may be means-tested, you could be entitled to one or more of the following benefits:

 - Public transport